 Rough Drafts are mandatory AND MUST BE PRINTED.
-Failure to submit a draft on the day that it is due will result in a loss of points from the total essay score (determined/essay).
-Due to the nature of Stretch English, where every day involves some amount of writing for your next major assignment, it's highly unlikely that you would be unable to produce a draft on the day it is due.
+Failure to submit a draft on the day that it is due will result in a loss of points from the total essay score (determined per essay).
+Due to the nature of Stretch English, where every day involves some amount of writing for your next major assignment, if you have been attending class you should have no problem producing a draft on the day it is due.